 ICD, which is the acronym for the International Classification of Diseases, is a global health information standard for morbidity and mortality statistics.
 Its applications in clinical research to study patterns of diseases and define them is continuously increasing.
 It is also widely used to manage health care, monitor results, and allocate resources.

 The coding system is used by more than 100 countries to report mortality data.
-This data is a primary and major indicator of the status of health in a specific location.
-The system allows monitoring of disease and death rates all around the world.
+This data is a primary and major indicator of health status in a specific location.
+The system allows the monitoring of disease and death rates all around the world.
 ICD has been translated into 43 different languages to be used internationally.
 Interesting, huh?

 What is ICD-10?

 The International Classification of Diseases, Tenth Edition, also widely known as ICD-10 is the tenth version of the clinical cataloging system that first went into effect in the fall of 2015 for the U.S. health industry.

 As medical devices and clinical treatments continuously advance, accounting for those modern advances must happen simultaneously.
 ICD-10 codes offer a huge number of classification options as compared to the options found in its predecessor edition, ICD-9.
 Every year, ICD codes are owned, developed, and published by the World Health Organization (WHO) and the national governments and other regulating bodies adopt the ICD system.
 Every year, minor updates are published by the WHO and major updates are implemented every 3 years.